univention/schulangebot/README.md

 # Requirments

 - UCS ISO or Appliance Image (KVM, VMWare, VirtualBox, ec2) - https://www.univention.de/download/download-ucs/
-- UCS ISO needs to be installed an snapshotted
+- UCS ISO needs to be installed an snapshotted and set to DHCP for the system
-- UCS Appliance is configured to use DHCP for the system, make sure the instance gets a valid network address
+- UCS is configured to use DHCP for the system, make sure the instance gets a valid network address
 - Internet access